cosmos/interchain-security/docs/docs/adrs/adr-015-partial-set-security.md

 Note that a validator can send a `MsgOptIn` message even if the consumer chain is not yet running.
 To do this we reuse the [`IsConsumerProposedOrRegistered`](https://github.com/cosmos/interchain-security/blob/v4.0.0/x/ccv/provider/keeper/key_assignment.go#L644).
 If the `chainID` does not exist, the `MsgOptIn` should fail, as well as if the provider address does not exist.

-Additionally, a validator that opts in can then use `MsgAssignConsumerKey` to change the consumer key on the consumer chain as is currently done in Replicated Security.
+Optionally, a validator that opts in can provide a `consumer_key` so that it assigns a different consumer key (from the provider) to the consumer chain.
+Naturally, a validator that does not assign a key when opting in can always send a `MsgAssignConsumerKey` to change the consumer key on the consumer chain at a later point in time, as is done in Replicated Security.

 #### State & Query
 For each validator, we store on whether the validator has  opted in and at the block height they opted in under the key: